joubin/Alfred-Workflows/WiFi-Workflow/README.md

 Simply doubleclick `WiFi` to install.
 I have also included the the script I used inside the source folder if you'd like to recreate this.

-You should never install workflows without being able to read the source code
+You should never install workflows without being able to read the source code.

 Usage
 ======